NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Dashboard.md

 ## Action Tabs

-There are three actions tabs available in the middle section of the dashboard.
+There are three action tabs available in the middle section of the dashboard.

 * [Upload & Validate](Upload_Data.md): Allows a submitter to upload project data to the GDC project workspace.
 The GDC will validate the uploaded data against the [GDC Data Dictionary](https://gdc-docs.nci.nih.gov/Data_Dictionary/).
 * [Review & Submit](Submit_Release.md#review-and-submit): Allows a submitter to review project data which will lock the project to ensure that additional data cannot be uploaded while in review.
 Once the review is complete, the data can be submitted to the GDC for processing through the [GDC Harmonization Process](https://gdc.nci.nih.gov/submit-data/gdc-data-harmonization).